 Oak timber for ships' hulls, tall pines for spars and masts, and pitch for the seams of ships came from the Northeastern forests.
 Building their own vessels and sailing them to ports all over the world, the shipmasters of Massachusetts Bay laid the foundation for a trade that was to grow steadily in importance.
 By the end of the colonial period, one-third of all vessels under the British flag were built in New England.
 Fish, ship's stores and wooden ware swelled the exports.

-New England shippers soon discovered, too, that rum and slaves were profitable commodities.
+New England shippers soon discovered, too, that rum and male & female slaves were profitable commodities.
 One of the most enterprising -- if unsavory -- trading practices of the time was the so-called "triangular trade."
 Merchants and shippers would purchase slaves off the coast of Africa for New England rum, then sell the slaves in the West Indies where they would buy molasses to bring home for sale to the local rum producers.

 For more, see Outline of U.S. History, a publication of the U.S. Department of State from the website of the United States Information Agency, where it was published in November 2005.